 - 9.1.
-HCP who fall under any of the risk exposure and develop signs or symptoms for COVID-19 must inform their line management and point of contact (public health department or their facility's occupational health clinic) for a medical evaluation. - 9.2.
-HCP exposure to suspected or confirmed COVID-19 cases-using PPE Appendix 1 - 9.2.1.
+HCP who falls under any of the risk exposure and develop signs or symptoms for COVID-19 must inform their line management and point of contact (public health department or their facility's occupational health clinic) for a medical evaluation. - 9.2.
+The management of HCP exposure to confirmed COVID-19 cases-using PPE Appendix - 9.2.1.
 Determine if the exposed HCP is asymptomatic or symptomatic. - 9.2.2.
-Exclude testing for protected and proper use of PPE if asymptomatic and continue to monitor symptoms for fourteen (14) days. - 9.2.3.
-HCP can continue performing duties if asymptomatic. - 9.2.4.
+Exclude testing for protected and proper use of PPE if asymptomatic and should continue duty while monitoring symptoms for fourteen (14) days. - 9.2.3.
 Stop performing duties if symptomatic and undergo testing.
 If positive, isolate and adhere to medical advice and retesting.
 If negative and remains asymptomatic for a period of fourteen (14) days post exposure, undergo retesting once to confirm negativity.
-Ensure that management monitors staff before and after each shift once discharged.

-- 9.3.
-HCP medium/high exposure to suspected or confirmed COVID-19 cases-without PPE Appendix 1 - 9.3.1.
+Ensure that management monitors staff before and after each shift once discharged. - 9.3.
+HCP medium/high exposure to confirmed COVID-19 cases-without PPE Appendix 1 - 9.3.1.
 Determine if exposed HCP is asymptomatic or symptomatic. - 9.3.2.
 Stop performing duties if symptomatic and undergo testing.
 If positive, isolate and adhere to medical advice and retesting.
-If negative and remains asymptomatic for a period of fourteen (14) days post exposure, undergo retesting to confirm negative results.
+If negative and remains asymptomatic for a period of fourteen (14) days post exposure, undergo

+- retesting to confirm negative results.
 Ensure management monitors staff before and after each shift once discharged. - 9.3.3.
-Asymptomatic low risk within two (2) meters of exposure do not require testing and should continue duties with ongoing monitoring before and after working shift, monitored by management, for 14 days. - Epidemiological risk classification is provided for suspected or confirmed COVID-19 cases -low risk category.
+Asymptomatic low risk within two (2) meters of exposure do not require testing and should continue duties with ongoing monitoring before and after working shift, monitored by management, for 14 days. - 9.4.
+Epidemiological risk classification is provided for suspected or confirmed COVID-19 cases -low risk category.